mapbender/mapbender-documentation/en/quickstart.rst

 #.
 Select the option **New Application** in the application overview.

 #.
 After that, select a template in order to define the layout of your application.
-The options are: Fullscreen, Fullscreen alternative, Mapbender Mobile template.
 It is also possible to define your own template and assign it to a new application.

 .. tip:: Please note that the style-, icon- and layout-configurations can be set up online via the CSS editor tab and/or via configuration files locally.
 Read more about template generation under :ref:`templates`.